JesperKarlsson500/MS2-Lilypad-Game/README.md

 * Jigsaw W3C validator: Validated and tested my CSS.
 * W3C Markup validator: Validated and tested my HTML.
 * Used [this.](https://favicon.io/favicon-generator/) to create my favicon.
+* Used JSHint to find warnings and errors in my JS code.

 ## Testing
 <hr>